RyanWalpoleEnterprises/GameOn-Driver-Extensions/README.md

 ## Samples
 Samples have been provided by RWE so that developers can get an easy idea of how an extension may be created. *Samples may be added or removed at any time by the developer*
+You can view the code for the samples by using the following links:

 **HTML Webview Extension** [[View Sample]](https://github.com/RyanWalpoleEnterprises/GameOn-Driver-Extensions/tree/master/Sample%20Extensions/HTML%20Webview%20Extension)
 > Is an extension sample that takes advantage of the GameOn In-Game Overlay's "Extensions" area and adds a button that opens a lite web browser to the specified local HTML file.
 This sample includes a manifest, details HTML page and the general logic for the extension to function.
 The extension logic is a .clx file.
 CLX (Code LX Universal) can be edited with Visual Studio Code and the Code LX Editor (an upcoming version with native GameOn Extension Support is coming soon.)